-The crosscut, drag and mitre saw are designed to crosscut wood and plastic respective of the machine's size.
+The mitre saw is designed to crosscut wood and plastic respective of the machine's size.
 The saw is not designed for cutting firewood.

 Warning!
 Do not use the saw to cut materials other than those specified described in manual.